Eurovisionathon 2023

 11. A book about or set in Hollywood: Beautiful Ruins

-13. A book published the year you were born
+13. A book published the year you were born: Love in the Time of Cholera

 14. A modern retelling of a classic: The Palace of Illusions